benkillski/BenKillski/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Shopify Development
+- 🔭 I’m currently working on building my homelab
-- 🌱 I’m currently learning React and Material UI
+- 🌱 I’m currently learning Linux and Docker
-- 💬 Ask me about Website Creation and Optimization